-Study estimates prevalence of pediatric caustic ingestion injuriesDecember 17th, 2012 in Surgery /
+Study estimates prevalence of pediatric caustic ingestion injuriesDecember 17, 2012 in Medicine & Health / Surgery

 The annual economic burden of pediatric caustic ingestion injuries was estimated at nearly $23 million with an estimated prevalence of injuries requiring hospitalization for 807 children in 2009, according to a report in the December issue of Archives of Otolaryngology - Head & Neck Surgery, a JAMA Network publication.